uaf/uaf/src/pyuaf/doc/api_pyuaf_client_results.rst

             Status of the result (Good if the monitored item was created, Bad if not), as a :class:`~pyuaf.util.Status` instance.

-        .. autoattribute:: pyuaf.client.results.CreateMonitoredDataResultTarget.opcUaStatusCode
+        .. autoattribute:: pyuaf.client.results.CreateMonitoredEventsResultTarget.opcUaStatusCode

-            OPC UA Status code, as reported by the server (an ``int``).
+            Status, as an OPC UA status code (an ``int``).
+Compare to those defined in :mod:`pyuaf.util.opcuastatuscodes`.

         .. autoattribute:: pyuaf.client.results.CreateMonitoredEventsResultTarget.clientConnectionId